 How To Remove Cells From Lithium Ion Battery Packs

-If you are wondering how to remove cells from lithium-ion battery packs, the answer is 'Very carefully.'
+If you are wondering how to remove cells from lithium-ion battery packs, the first answer is 'Very carefully.'
 A BMS protects a battery pack (and the user) from 99 percent of things that can cause fire and serious injury.
 When you are breaking down a lithium-ion battery pack, you are basically dealing with the other 1 percent.
 There is no BMS there to protect the battery, you, your house, or your family.
 So, when you are breaking down a lithium-ion battery pack, proceed with caution.

 If you short out a cell or group of cells without the protection of a BMS either a very small very bad thing will happen or a very large bad thing will happen.
 Either way, it's something to avoid.